awaxye/BME547/Lectures/readme.md

 Add some edits - push to github and see the changes

 Cloning tells you where it goes  git remote -v

+##Git Workflow

+git branch to create to branch

+then git checkout to switch to branch

+Completely local!

+VIM newfile.txt, git add, git commit -m 'your message here'

+To add new file, git checkout master, git merge feature_name